massimobonanni/mslearn-azure-developer/instructions/azure-storage/01-blob-storage-resources-dotnet.md

     }
     ```

+1. Press **ctrl+s** to save your changes, and continue to the next step.

-1. Find the **// LIST BLOBS IN THE CONTAINER** comment, then add the following code directly beneath the comment.
+1. Locate the **// LIST BLOBS IN THE CONTAINER** comment, then add the following code directly beneath the comment.
 You list the blobs in the container with the **GetBlobsAsync** method.
 In this case, only one blob was added to the container, so the listing operation returns just that one blob.

     ```csharp
     Console.WriteLine("Listing blobs in container...");